nsol-nmsu/nest/README.md

 --pcap=[true|false]
 ```

-"traceDir" Directory in which to store trace files
+"traceDir" Directory in which to store trace files.
+Note: always end with '/'

 ```
 #!terminal

---traceDir=<output/dir/>
+--traceDir=<path/to/directory/>
 ```

+"infra" Required only when a wireless networks is in infrastructure mode.
+        Declare the name of the WLAN in this mode.
 ```
 #!terminal

 --infra=<wlan1:wlan2:...>
 ```

+"ap" Required only when a wireless networks is in infrastructure mode.
+     Declare the name of the node acting as the access point / gateway.
 ```
 #!terminal